switch2osm/switch2osm/docs/en/serving-tiles/index.md

 ## The toolchain

-We use a series of tools for generating and serving map tiles.
+The manual and Docker guides above use a series of tools for generating and serving raster map tiles.

+### Vector tiles with Martin

+[Martin](https://maplibre.org/martin/){: target=_blank} is an alternative tile server for vector tiles.
+It can generate tiles on demand from tables and functions in a PostGIS database, or serve existing MBTiles and PMTiles archives.
+Martin does not import raw OpenStreetMap data itself, so you still need to prepare a PostGIS database or a tile archive before serving it.
+See the [Martin quick start](https://maplibre.org/martin/quick-start/){: target=_blank} for installation and a small MBTiles example.

+### Raster tiles with mod_tile

 **Apache** provides the front end server that handles requests from your web browser and passes the request to mod_tile.
 The Apache web server can also be used to serve static web content like the HTML, JavaScript, or CSS for your map webpage.